AnumitaS/AnuSamEcgAlgo/README.md

 ## License

-This project is dual-licensed under the terms of both the MIT License and the Apache License (Version 2.0).
+This project is dual-licensed under the terms of both the AGPL-3.0 License and the Apache License (Version 2.0).
 Users and contributors may choose which license they wish to follow.

 * See [LICENSE-AGPL](LICENSE-AGPL) for full text.
 * See [LICENSE-APACHE](LICENSE-APACHE) for full text.